 NOTE: NCCCO maintains an online directory of accredited Practical Examiners available for hire to assist employers seeking Practical Examiners to administer CCO Practical Examinations.
 Practical Examiners’ current accreditations are tracked in the Verify CCO Online (VCO) system.

 Accredited Practical Examiners are authorized to offer the CCO Practical Exam at approved NCCCO Practical Test Sites.
 Scheduling of such tests is done through the Test Site Coordinator responsible for each site.
-Practical Examiners and Test Sites are permitted charge additional fees beyond the NCCCO exam fees for the use of their facilities and/or services.
+Practical Examiners and Test Sites are permitted to charge additional fees beyond the NCCCO exam fees for the use of their facilities and/or services.
+The cost to attend a full workshop is $900 and the cost to attend a refresher workshop is $300.

 Practical Examiner accreditation is good for five years.
 Once accredited, you will receive a Practical Examiner packet with the documentation necessary to conduct CCO Practical Exams.
 After the completion of a clean audit, you will also receive an official NCCCO accreditation card listing the programs for which you are accredited.